rickellis/Arch-Linux-Install-Guide/README.md

 Lastly, If your computer is running PCIe storage rather than SATA add `nvme` to MODULES.
 NVMe is a specification for accessing SSDs attached through the PCI Express bus.
 The Linux kernel includes an NVMe driver, so we just need to tell the kernel to load it.

-Scroll up to the MODULES section.
-It should be empty:
+Scroll up to the MODULES section and change it to:

-    MODULES=()

-Add `nvme` to MODULES:

     MODULES=(nvme)